 The doorbell startled me.
 “What the hell is this?”
 I thought to myself.
 The digital clock read 11:40, but it felt like about 3:00am, we were sleeping so soundly.
-I looked out from the bay window towards where Lily snarled and barked viciously.
+I looked out from the hallway towards where Lily snarled and barked viciously at the bay window.
 Sure enough, a guy I didn’t know stood outside the front door.

 “What do you want?”
 I said in a command voice before moving to change my position in the room.